-The Board of Directors held four meetings during 2022.
+The Board of Directors held four meetings during 2023.
 All directors attended all meetings of the Company's Board of Directors.
 The Company does not have a specific policy regarding director attendance at the Annual Meeting.
-However, all directors attended the last Annual Meeting on April 12, 2022 (2022 Annual Meeting).
-Prior to the 2022 Annual Meeting, the Board of Directors consisted of Jessica L. Blume, William E. Crenshaw, Chairman, Joseph DiBenedetto, Jr., Howard M. Jenkins, Jennifer A. Jenkins, Randall T. Jones, Sr., Stephen M. Knopik and David P. Phillips.
-Beginning with the 2022 Annual Meeting, the Board of Directors consisted of Jessica L. Blume, William E. Crenshaw, Chairman, Joseph DiBenedetto, Jr., Mark R. Irby, Howard M. Jenkins, Jennifer A. Jenkins, Randall T. Jones, Sr., Stephen M. Knopik and David P. Phillips.
+However, all directors attended the 2023 Annual Meeting on April 18, 2023 (2023 Annual Meeting).
+During 2023, the Board of Directors consisted of Jessica L. Blume, William E. Crenshaw, Chairman, Joseph DiBenedetto, Jr., Mark R. Irby, Howard M. Jenkins, Jennifer A. Jenkins, Randall T. Jones, Sr., Stephen M. Knopik and David P. Phillips.